NC Labor Board: Everything You Need to Know

 For workplace complaints about health and safety, as well as information, contact the Division of Safety and Health of the North Caroline Department of Labor (NCDOL).
 They enforce the Occupational Safety and Health Act of North Carolina that dates back to 1973, which applies to the majority of private workplaces and all state and local government agencies.

-The Division of Safety and Health investigates employee complaints, work-related accidents and details, follow-up inspections of firms who previously violated OSHA, and conducts random inspections of firms.
+The Division of Safety and Health investigates employee complaints, work-related accidents and details, follow-up inspections of firms who previously violated Occupational Safety and Health Administration (OSHA), and conducts random inspections of firms.
 Contact details are:

 4 West Edenton Street, 27601-1092